 Other equipment includes: a Kenwood TM-261A 2 meter which is also the mobile backup; a Yaesu FT-8900 as the primary mobile with the Diamond 8900A 4 band antenna; a Wouxon KG-UVD1P HT.
 The Wouxon and 8900 setup on crossband repeat work great at bicycle rally events where we are spred out over several counties.

 Other activities include volunteering in the Passaic County ARES/RACES Team - PCARESRACES, the Ringwood CERT Team, Ringwood OEM, The American Red Cross and their radio group ARCSquared.
 Also I have recieved training as a COM-T for the Dept of Homeland Security through the State of NJ - OIT.
 Over the winter of 2012 I received my VE from the ARRL.

 Other interests include Motorcycling and ATVing.
 The current ride is a H-D Electra Glide, with a couple of accessories added, of course.
 The XYL and I like to take weekend trips to the NorthEast Kingdom getaway.
-I had installed the HT with a homebrew 2m/440 300ohm J-Pole plus a speaker/mike on the H-D but wasn't comfortable with it at Highway speeds.
+I had installed the HT with a homebrew 2m/440 300ohm J-Pole plus a speaker/mike on the Harley-Davidson Electra Glide but wasn't comfortable with it at Highway speeds.
 Local was ok.
 Most the ATV time is snowplowing the driveway and serious trail riding in the NEK.
 Maybe I'll try the setup on the ATV.
 Other sports include hiking with the wife (and HT) as well as snowshoeing, Kayak, Stand up Paddleboard, Fly and baitcast fishing.

 The XYL and I have three cats.
 Frankie I found in a local street at about 3 weeks of age in 2008.
-Tigger I brought home from a NEK neighbor for the XYL in 2009 and shares the wifes birthday.
+Tigger I brought home from a NEK neighbor for the XYL in 2009 which shares the wifes birthday.
 Oreo is a stray that adaopted us.
 According to the vet he should be about 22 now.
 Unbeleavable.
 It takes a real man to grow that old.
 In 2011 another stray cat adaopted us, Nalla.
 She winters in the basement.
 Apparently Nalla got too comfortable down stairs.
-Now summer is near and she wont go out.

 Thank you for taking the time to read my bio.
 And maybe we will catch each other on the airwaves.